January 10, 2022

 The CFRF’s new guide is the latest in a string of publications from global financial regulators, proving that climate change and ESG factors are being sighted as a key priority in 2020.
 The guide has been released less than a week after the Monetary Authority of Singapore (MAS) launched a trio of consultation papers exploring proposed guidelines on Environmental Risk Management for banks, insurers and asset managers.
 The consultations, which close on 7 August 2020, sets out MAS’ proposed guidelines that look to enhance financial institutions’ resilience to and management of environmental risk.

 Environmental risk and climate-related factors are areas that have been left relatively untouched until recent years.
-As such, the new focus will likely see an onslaught of new rules, regulation and guidance that firms will need to track, analyse and implement.
+As such, the new focus will likely see an onslaught of new rules, regulation and guidance that firms will need to track, analyze and implement.
 Given the current pace of regulatory change, ESG (while imperative) will add to firms’ regulatory burdens.
 Firms that continue to rely on legacy or manual programs for horizon scanning and regulatory change management will likely find themselves struggling to manage towards the tail-end of 2020.
 Automation will be essential.